Robert-W/grunt-cache-control/README.md

 Type: `String`
 Default Value: `none`

 A path to a html file that you want the plugin to work with.
 If you do not provide a valid filepath then the plugin will terminate with a fatal error telling you the source file was not found.
 If the file provided does not end in .html or .htm then it will terminate with an error stating the source file needs to end with .html or .htm.
 If there is a need to work with other file types contact me and I will look into it.

+* As of version 0.2.5, you can now specify options as an array of strings or with glob patterns such as <code>'\*.html'</code> or <code>['index.html','test/*.html']</code>

 #### options.version
 Type: `String`